Ben-Woolley/java-for-beginners/docs/lessons/lesson2.md

 * You cannot name variables after **reserved words** e.g. you cannot have a variant `Integer int = 1;` because `int` is reserved by Java.

 ## Exercises
-The exercise sheet for this topic can be found [here](../exercises/exercise-list-lesson2).
+The exercises for this topic can be found [here](../exercises/exercise-list-lesson2).
+Once complete with the first two sections, attempt the "Advanced and Extra" section.

 ## Lesson Summary
 Today we've seen the essentials of java and programming - namely types, variables, and conditional execution.